SC seeks report from Jharkhand Chief Secy, DGP on mowing down of judge in Dhanbad | Law-Order

 - India

-The Supreme Court Friday took suo motu cognizance of the "sad demise" of a judge who was allegedly mowed down in Dhanbad and sought a status report within a week from Jharkhand's Chief Secretary and the DGP on the investigation into the incident.
+The Supreme Court Friday took suo motu cognizance of the "sad demise" of a judge in "gruesome incident" of being allegedly mowed down by a vehicle while on morning jog on July 28 at Dhanbad and sought a status report within a week from Jharkhand's Chief Secretary and the DGP on the probe into the incident.

-A bench headed by Chief Justice N V Ramana said the Jharkhand High Court would keep monitoring the probe.

-The apex court said it has been taking suo motu cognizance of attacks on judicial officers and legal fraternity across the country.
+While making it clear that the proceedings before the Jharkhand High Court to monitor the probe into the death of the judicial officer would continue, a bench headed by Chief Justice N V Ramana said it was taking suo motu cognizance of the matter as incidents of attacks on judicial officers and the legal fraternity are happening across country.

+The bench said that after taking into consideration the incidents of attacks against judicial officers and lawyers happening across the country, it thought it "proper" to take suo motu cognizance of the matter as the issue required detailed examination.

+"We direct the Chief Secretary and Director General of Police (DGP) of Jharkhand to submit a report in a week's time on the status of investigation on the sad demise of additional district and sessions Judge Uttam Anand," said the bench which also comprised justice Surya Kant.

+The bench said it was concerned with the larger issues such as "the nature of the incident and the steps taken by the state governments for protection of judicial officers inside and outside the court premises".

-The bench, which also comprised Justice Surya Kant, issued notice to all the states and specifically sought the presence of the Jharkhand Advocate General when it hears the case next week.
+The bench sought the presence of Jharkhand Advocate General when it hears the case next week and said that it would then consider the issue of issuing notices to other states.

+The case, which will be now taken up for hearing next week, has been titled as ''In Re Safeguarding Courts and Protecting Judges (Death of Additional Sessions Judge, Dhanbad)''.

-On Thursday, the top court said the Chief Justice of Jharkhand High Court has already taken up the matter related to the alleged killing of the judicial officer.
-District and Sessions Judge-8 of Dhanbad court, Uttam Anand, was out on a morning walk on Wednesday when he was killed by an auto-rickshaw at Randhir Verma Chowk near the district court in the Sadar police station area.
+On Thursday, the top court said the Chief Justice of Jharkhand High Court has already taken up the matter related to the alleged killing of the judicial officer after senior advocate and SCBA President Vikas Singh mentioned the matter and said this is a "brazen attack" on the independence of judiciary.

+CCTV footages showed that District and Sessions Judge-8 of Dhanbad court, Uttam Anand , was jogging on one side of a fairly wide road at Randhir Verma Chowk early on Wednesday when a heavy auto-rickshaw veered towards him, hit him from behind and fled the scene.

+Locals took him to a nearby hospital, where the doctors declared him dead on arrival.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)